Cancer Clinical Trials

 Among all pediatric oncology centers in the nation, we are consistently among the top five for patient enrollment in clinical trials.
 We are a member of the Seattle Cancer Care Alliance and partners with Fred Hutchinson Cancer Research Center.

-You can search by diagnosis for clinical trials available at Seattle Children's.
+You can search by diagnosis for many clinical trials available through Seattle Children’s and its partners on Fred Hutchinson Cancer Research Center’s clinical trials page.

 Is there a study for my child?